ocftw/ooni-research/docs/en/event-workshop-2025-prepare.md

     - Role you want to apply for: [ ] Event Organizer, [ ] Workshop Helper.
     - Things you can contribute and gain from the workshop: (Tell us to avoid arranging unenjoyable tasks for you!)

-Send your application email to: `OONI Research Team <ooni-research@ocf.tw>`, looking forward to and thanking you for your participation!
+Send your application email to: `Anonymity Networks Community <whisper@anoni.net>`, looking forward to and thanking you for your participation!

 ### :fontawesome-solid-clipboard-user: Event Organizer